palantir/gradle-consistent-versions/README.md

 ## Motivation

-In a large Gradle project with many subprojects, developers often want to deal with just _one_ version of each external library.
-When you're browsing through code in your IDE, you probably just want one version of Jackson, one version of Guava etc.
+1. **one version per library** - When you have many Gradle subprojects, it can be frustrating to have lots of different versions of the same library floating around on your classpath.
+You usually just want one version of Jackson, one version of Guava etc. (`failOnVersionConflict()` does the job, but it comes with some significant downsides - see below).
+1. **better visibility into dependency changes** - Small changes to your requested dependencies can have cascading effects on your transitive graph.
+For example, you might find that a minor bump of some library brings in 30 new jars, or affects the versions of your other dependencies.

 ### An evolution of `nebula.dependency-recommender`

-[nebula.dependency-recommender][] pioneered the idea of 'versionless dependencies', where gradle files just declare a dependencies using `group:name` and then versions declared in some file are *forced*.
+[nebula.dependency-recommender][] pioneered the idea of 'versionless dependencies', where gradle files just declare a dependencies using `compile "group:name"` and then versions are declared separately (e.g. in a `versions.props` file).
+To ensure there's only one version of each jar on the classpath, you can use `failOnVersionConflict()` and nebula.dependency-recommender's `OverrideTransitives`.

-ignoring constraints
-from transitives that might want a higher version, this plugin injects versions as gradle [dependency constraints][], which play nicely with version constraints that come from the POM files of transitives.

-This fixes the issue with `nebula.dependency-recommender` where a currently forced version later ends up silently downgrading a transitive, eliminating runtime errors such as `ClassNotFoundException`, `NoSuchMethodException` etc.
+This results in *forcing* all your dependencies, which ignores any information that dependencies themselves provide.

+Unfortunately, failOnVersionConflict means developers often pick conflict resolution versions out of thin air, without knowledge of the actual requested ranges.
+This is dangerous because users may unwittingly pick versions that actually violate dependency constraints and may break at runtime, resulting in runtime errors suchs as `ClassNotFoundException`, `NoSuchMethodException` etc

 [nebula.dependency-recommender]: https://github.com/nebula-plugins/nebula-dependency-recommender-plugin
 [dependency constraints]: https://docs.gradle.org/current/userguide/managing_transitive_dependencies.html#sec:dependency_constraints
 [gradle BOM import]: https://docs.gradle.org/5.1/userguide/managing_transitive_dependencies.html#sec:bom_import

-TODO
-- source of truth for ambiguous dependencies
-- makes it easy to inspect dependencies of larger projects

-### failOnVersionConflict() considered harmful

-Many projects use `failOnVersionConflict()` and nebula dependency recommender's `OverrideTransitives` to ensure they have exactly one version of each jar across all the subprojects in one repo.

-- **Problem:** devs pick 'conflict resolution' versions out of thin air, without knowledge of the actual requested ranges.
-This can be dangerous because users may unwittingly pick versions that actually violate dependency constraints and may break at runtime.

 ## Concepts